ecliu110/inventory-management/README.md

 ## Assumptions
 1. If the timestamp for an order and a restock are the same, the order will take precedent/execute first.
 2. If there are additional restocks after all orders are complete, the remaining restocks will still be processed.
+3. The manufacturer of the item does not matter.
+Any item with the same `item_ordered` or `item_stocked` value is considered the same.

 ## Pre-reqs
 - Install [Node.js](https://nodejs.org/en/)